Ian-morph/public-showcase/case_study.md

 If analysis is required on these 3 variables, dropping/ignoring the N/A on another dataframe copy and carrying out the analysis on the remaining data can be considered.

 In comparison, the other columns, such as pneumonia, where mode was used to fill in missing data, had a low percentage of N/A values.

+The imputation of values for N/A would be ideally be carried out on the train set with the test data kept intact.
 ```